mui/mui-x/docs/data/charts/overview/overview.md

 ## What's next?

-Continue to the [next page](/x/react-charts/getting-started/) and learn how to prepare your application for the charts.
+Continue to the [Getting started doc](/x/react-charts/getting-started/) and learn how to prepare your application for Charts.